Random G-expectations: Extension to the completion

-\begin{proof} For the first part, it suffices to go through the proof of~\cite[Theorem~25]{DenisHuPeng.2010} and replace continuity by uniform continuity everywhere.
-The only difference is that one has to use a refined version of Tietze's extension theorem which yields uniformly continuous extensions (cf.~Mandelkern~\cite{Mandelkern.90}).
+If $\bD$ is uniformly bounded, then $\L^p_\cP$ coincides with the \mbox{$\| \cdot\|_{L^p_\cP}$}-closure of $C_b(\Omega)\subset L^p_\cP$ and ``uniformly continuous'' can be replaced by ``continuous.'' \end{proposition} \begin{pf} For the first part, it suffices to go through the proof of Theorem~25 of~\cite{DenisHuPeng2010} and replace continuity by uniform continuity everywhere.
+The only difference is that one has to use a refined version of Tietze's extension theorem which yields uniformly continuous extensions; cf. Mandelkern~\cite{Mandelkern90}.

 If $\bD$ is uniformly bounded, $\cP$ is a set of laws of continuous martingales with uniformly bounded quadratic variation density and therefore $\cP$ is tight.
-Together with the aforementioned extension theorem we derive that $C_b(\Omega)$ is contained in $\L^p_\cP$ and now the result follows from~\cite[Theorem~25]{DenisHuPeng.2010}. \end{proof}
+Together with the aforementioned extension theorem we derive that $C_b(\Omega)$ is contained in $\L^p_\cP$ and now the result follows from~\cite{DenisHuPeng2010}, Theorem 25. \end{pf}

-Before extending the dynamic programming principle, we prove the following auxiliary result which shows in particular that the essential suprema in Theorem~\ref{th:DPP} can be represented as increasing limits.
-This is a consequence of a standard pasting argument which involves only controls with the same ``history'' and hence there are no problems of admissibility as in Section~\ref{se:dynamicProg}.
+Before extending the dynamic programming principle, we prove the following auxiliary result which shows, in particular, that the essential suprema in Theorem~\ref{thDPP} can be represented as increasing limits.
+This is a consequence of a standard pasting argument which involves only controls with the same ``history'' and hence, there are no problems of admissibility as in Section~\ref{sedynamicProg}. \begin{lemma} Let $\tau$ be an $\F$-stopping time and $X\in L^1_\cP(\cF_T)$.
+For each $P\in\cP$ there exists a sequence $P_n\in\cP(\tau,P)$ such that